-If a complainant requests that their name not be revealed to the respondent or asks that the University not investigate or seek action against the respondent, the Title IX Coordinator, in consultation with other administrators, will consider a number of factors in determining whether or not the University can honor that request.
-If the University determines that it can honor this request, the University's ability to respond fully to the incident, including pursuing disciplinary action against the alleged respondent, may be limited.
-However, the University of the Incarnate Word may be able to take steps to limit the effects of sexual misconduct and prevent sexual misconduct such as providing increased monitoring, supervision or security at a location or under conditions where sexual misconduct occurred.
+If a complainant requests that their name not be revealed to the respondent or asks that the University not investigate or seek action against the respondent, the Title IX and Compliance Coordinator, in consultation with other administrators, will consider a number of factors in determining whether or not the University can honor that request, the University's ability to respond fully to the incident, including pursuing disciplinary action against the alleged respondent, may be limited.
+However, the University of the Incarnate Word may be able to take steps to limit the effects of sexual misconduct and prevent sexual misconduct such as providing increased monitoring, supervision or security at a location where sexual misconduct occurred.

-Although the University affirms the right of the complainant to decide whether they wish to be involved in any process to address sexual misconduct, individuals should understand that if the conduct at issue poses a threat to campus safety (which includes, but is not limited to, the involvement of further violence, the complainant's status as a minor, the use of weapons or potential repeat offenders), the University of the Incarnate Word must take action regardless of whether the complainant wishes to proceed with their individual complaint.
+The University of the Incarnate Word seeks to empower complainants by informing them that there are options to address sexual misconduct through our disciplinary process and/or through the legal system.
+Complainants can use any or all of these options simultaneously to address sexual misconduct.
+The University affirms the right of complainants to decide whether they wish to be involved in any process to address sexual misconduct-or not.
+However, should the conduct at issue pose a threat to campus safety (which includes but is not limited to threats of further violence, the use of weapons and/or repeat offenders), the University must take action regardless of whether the complainant wishes to proceed with their individual employee or student complaint.
 Under these circumstances and whenever possible, the University will inform the complainant of its need to move forward prior to commencing an investigation of its intent to disclose the identity of the complainant.
 A complainant may receive interim measures, support and safety services regardless of the level of participation or engagement with applicable procedures or guidelines.